smikhalevski/tag-soup/README.md

 ## Performance

-Performance was measured when parsing [3.81 MB HTML file](./src/test/test.html).
+Performance was measured in node@14.15.5 when parsing [3.81 MB HTML file](./src/test/test.html).

 To run a performance test use `npm run build; npm run perf`.